-HCM is prevalent in one in every 500 people worldwide and is mainly caused by mutations in genes encoding muscle proteins of the sarcomere.
+HCM is prevalent in one in 500 people worldwide and is mainly caused by mutations in genes encoding muscle proteins of the sarcomere.

 Patients with HCM experience fatigue or shortness of breath following exertion, which limits their ability to carry out daily life activities.
-The condition can also lead to increased risk of atrial fibrillation, stroke, heart failure and sudden cardiac death.
+The condition can also lead to an increased risk of atrial fibrillation, stroke, heart failure and sudden cardiac death.